-Clearly the majority of people are involved in the agricultural sector, followed by electricity, wholesale and retail trade, transport and construction and then manufacturing.

-- Dipaleseng needs a strategy that will further diversify the economy, reducing dominance of agricultural in the employment per industry. - High unemployment is a serious concern as it leads to socio-economic problems such as alcohol and drug abuse, crime, early pregnant
+The data shows that most people are involved in the trade sector, followed by community services and then finance.
+Dipaleseng needs a strategy that will further diversify the economy, reducing dominance of community services in the employment per industry, it would be of benefit to the municipality to use its strength of the agriculture and mining sectors to achieve the objective.
+High unemployment is a serious concern for the local municipality as it leads to socio-economic problems such as alcohol and drug abuse, crime, early pregnancy.